 Maintenance fee revenue includes standard and enhanced maintenance or any post contract support fees received from customers for the provision of product support services.
-Maintenance fee revenues increased \$4.6 million, or 3.5%, during the year ended December 31, 2010, as compared to the same period in 2009.
-Maintenance fee revenue increased in the EMEA and Asia/Pacific reportable segments by \$5.1 million and \$2.3 million, respectively, while the Americas reportable segment declined by \$2.8 million.
-Increases in maintenance fee revenues are primarily driven by an increase in the customer installation base as well as expanded product usage.
-The decline in the Americas reportable segment is primarily due to cumulative maintenance revenue recognition related to customer go-lives during the year ended December 31, 2009 that were not experienced during 2010.
+Maintenance fee revenues increased \$12.8 million, or 9.5%, during the year ended December 31, 2011, as compared to the same period in 2010.
+Maintenance fee revenue increased in the Americas, EMEA and Asia/Pacific reportable segments by \$8.7 million, \$4.0 million and \$0.1 million, respectively.
+Increases in maintenance fee revenues are primarily driven by increases in our customer installation base, expanded product usage from existing customers, and increased adoption of enhanced support programs.

-Services Pevenue
+Services Revenue

 Services revenue includes fees earned through implementation services, professional services and facilities management services.
 Implementation services include product installations, product configurations, and retrofit custom software modifications ("CSM's").
 Professional services include business consultancy, technical consultancy, on-site support services, CSM's, product education, and testing services.
 These services include new customer implementations as well as existing customer migrations to new products or new releases of existing products.
 During the period in which non-essential services revenue is being deferred, direct and incremental costs related to the performance of these services are also being deferred.
-During the period in which essential services revenue is being deferred, direct and indirect costs related to the performance of these services are also being deferred.

-Services revenue declined by \$6.2 million, or 7.7%, for the year ended December 31, 2010, as compared to the same period in 2009.
-Implementation and professional services declined in the EMEA reportable segment by \$9.7 million, offset by increases of \$1.5 million and \$2.0 million in the Americas and Asia/Pacific reportable segments, respectively.
-The decline in the EMEA reportable segment was primarily due to a decline in the number and size of service engagements with various customers after the initial implementation project was complete.
+Services revenue increased by \$5.8 million, or 7.8%, for the year ended December 31, 2011 as compared to the same period in 2010.
+Implementation and professional services increased in the Americas and Asia/Pacific reportable segment by \$3.4 million and \$3.1 million, respectively, offset by a decrease of \$0.7 million in the EMEA reportable segment.